Nickimani/Project_2/README.md

 ### Conclusion
 According to our model a house has a base price of 15,880,000 dollars.
 The base price can be off by +(plus) or -(minus) 217,461.106 dollars.

 After checking the attributes for a house, appropriate changes are made to the price.
 For example a house having a poor grade reduces the price by ~302,900 dollars while a house having an excellent grade increases the price by ~861,900 dollars.
+For more information on this check `model features and coefficients.csv` in the data folder.

 ### Recommendations
 More investigation into the relation of certain features to price should be done to have a better and more accurate understanding of how said features affect the price of a house.